Next application closing date: 31st January 2020 for entry September 2020.

 During the PhD, students will have the opportunity to attend national and international workshops, summer schools and conferences.
 In particular all students are expected to attend the UK Summer School for Experimental High Energy Physicists at the end of their first year as well as the Institute of Physics High Energy Physics conference in their final year.
 Students may also be offered the opportunity to spend extended periods of time abroad at the accelerator laboratories depending on funding constraints.
 All of our students are encouraged to participate in Outreach activities and public engagement which may involve work with the media, helping local schools, and participating in Masterclass and other science events.

-Details on the application procedure, eligibility criteria, and funding opportunities including application deadlines may be found on the applications page on the side bar. (poster [PDF 9,027KB])
+Details on the application procedure, eligibility criteria, and funding opportunities including application deadlines may be found under How to Apply.

 Undergraduate students who are considering a PhD in experimental particle physics in the future may wish to apply for a summer internship with the group.
 Full details can be found in the Available UG Projects section of this web site.